 Photography by Yoshihiro Makino.

-A warm, modern kitchen with a wooden dining table set, decorative plants, cookware, and a camera ready for filming.
+A warm, modern kitchen lab with a wooden dining table set, decorative plants, cookware, and a camera ready for filming.

 Photography by Yoshihiro Makino.